 A SSAS combines the tax advantages of UK Registered Pension Schemes in respect of contributions tax relief and income, capital gains, and inheritance tax exemptions with a high degree of individual control through member trusteeship and a far greater choice of investment options and provides the maximum flexibility for benefits and investments of any UK pension scheme.

-Return to SASS Pensions
+Return to SSAS Pensions